irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 <a name="getdocumentstatus"></a>
 # **GetDocumentStatus**
-> DocumentStatusResponse GetDocumentStatus (GetDocumentStatusRequest requestParameters)
+> DocumentStatusResponse GetDocumentStatus (GetDocumentStatusRequestSdk requestParameters)

 Checks the status of a document